mapbox/mapbox-gl-draw/src/modes/README.md

 ### this.setActionableState

-Indicate if the different action are currently possible with your mode See [draw.actionalbe](https://github.com/mapbox/mapbox-gl-draw/blob/master/API.md#drawactionable) for a list of possible actions.
+Indicate if the different actions are currently possible with your mode See [draw.actionalbe](https://github.com/mapbox/mapbox-gl-draw/blob/master/API.md#drawactionable) for a list of possible actions.
 All undefined actions are set to **false** by default

 **Parameters**